InverterNetwork/contracts/script/workflowDeploymentAndSetupScripts/WorkflowDeployment.md

 Follow these steps to deploy the Yield Bearing Stable Token workflow:

 1.  **Prepare Environment File:**
-    *   Duplicate the example environment file: `dev.env.yieldBearingStableWorkflow`
+    *   Duplicate the example environment file: `dev.yieldBearingStableWorkflow.env`
-    *   Rename the duplicated file to: `.env.yieldBearingStableWorkflow` (removing the `dev.` prefix).
+    *   Rename the duplicated file to: `yieldBearingStableWorkflow.env` (removing the `dev.` prefix).

 2.  **Configure Deployment Variables:**
     *   Open the new `.env.yieldBearingStableWorkflow` file.